SciML/FiniteVolumeMethod1D.jl/README.md

 julia> using FiniteVolumeMethod1D
 ```

 For examples on how to use it, please see the docs.
-If you want a more complete two-dimensional version, please see my other package [FiniteVolumeMethod.jl](https://github.com/DanielVandH/FiniteVolumeMethod.jl).
+If you want a more complete two-dimensional version, please see my other (registered) package [FiniteVolumeMethod.jl](https://github.com/DanielVandH/FiniteVolumeMethod.jl).